aquanauts/python_interview/README.md

   * Can you explain what you're doing and why?
   * Can you maintain good project hygiene, treating this like "real world" software.

 If you prefer, you can solve this problem on your own time, using your own computer (Linux recommended).
 Then, once you arrive at Aquatic for your interview, you'll spend some time working with another engineer to adapt your solution to new requirements.
-Ask your contact at Aquatic how to submit your solution before your interview.
+See the section below for instructions.

 ## The Problem